tapyu/c-and-cpp-lessons/README.md

 ---
 `iostream` is a C++ library that provides input and output functionality, including standard streams such as `std::cout`, `std::cin`, and `std::cerr`.
 It is part of the C++ Standard Library and is commonly used for console input and output operations.

-In terms of categorization, `iostream` can be considered as a library within the broader C++ Standard Library.
+In terms of categorization, `iostream` can be considered as a library within the broader **C++ Standard Library**.
 It provides functionality for handling input and output operations, making it an essential component for console-based programs.
 However, it's important to note that `iostream` is typically provided as part of the C++ compiler and standard library implementation, so you don't need to explicitly link against it like you would with external libraries.